gpratte/texastoc-client-v6/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
+### step-24-flexbox-navigation-bar
+Use flexbox for navigation bar layout.

 ### step-23-prefix-route-path
 Pick up the prefix for the route path if set in the .env* files.